Best startup business funding

-Funding a young business is a chicken-and-egg problem: lenders want history you don't have yet.
-But the door isn't closed — equipment financing, revenue-based financing, and starter advances all fund newer businesses if you reach the right lender.
+Funding a young business is a chicken-and-egg problem: funders want history you don't have yet.
+But the door isn't closed — equipment financing, revenue-based financing, and starter advances all fund newer businesses if you reach the right funder.
 Each one's startup criteria differ.
-Here's how to find the lenders that fund startups.
+Here's how to find the funders that fund startups.

-Most lenders build their box around established businesses — two years in, strong credit, steady history.
+Most funders build their box around established businesses — two years in, strong credit, steady history.
 A startup falls outside it automatically.
-But a subset of lenders specialize in newer businesses, underwriting on recent revenue or collateral instead of years of history.
-The trouble is knowing which ones — and a single application to the wrong lender just gets you declined.
+But a subset of funders specialize in newer businesses, underwriting on recent revenue or collateral instead of years of history.
+The trouble is knowing which ones — and a single application to the wrong funder just gets you declined.

 📦